-A faculty member may petition the school dean for a retroactive administrative withdrawal (W) from a course in which an incomplete grade cannot be resolved due to extraordinary circumstances (e.g., disability or death of the student or faculty.)
+A faculty member may petition the school dean for a retroactive administrative withdrawal (W) from a course in which an incomplete grade cannot be resolved due to extraordinary circumstances (e.g., disability or death of the student or faculty).
 If the petition is approved, the dean will notify the registrar to record an administrative withdrawal for the course.

-Students will not be graduated with unresolved incomplete grades that were recorded in spring 2005 or thereafter.
+Students will not be graduated with unresolved incomplete grades.
 Degree candidates are notified of the outstanding degree requirements.
 The degree is not conferred until all requirements have been met.